UK · Financial services · GLACIS guides · Updated April 2026

 The FCA and PRA regulate AI in UK financial services through existing frameworks rather than AI-specific rules.
-In December 2025, FCA CEO Nikhil Rathi confirmed no AI-specific regulations are planned, citing the technology’s rapid evolution "every three to six months."
+In December 2025 FCA CEO Nikhil Rathi confirmed no AI-specific regulations are planned, citing the technology’s rapid evolution "every three to six months."
+That position still holds at April 2026.

-Key frameworks include Consumer Duty (good customer outcomes), SM&CR (senior management accountability), and PRA SS1/23 (model risk management for banks using internal models).
-The FCA’s 2024 survey found 75% of firms already use AI, with 84% having an accountable individual for their AI approach.
+Key frameworks: Consumer Duty (good customer outcomes), SM&CR (senior management accountability), and PRA SS1/23 (model risk management for banks using internal models).
+The FCA’s 2024 survey found 75% of firms already using AI, with 84% having an accountable individual for their AI approach.

-Key finding: While no prescriptive AI rules exist, firms must demonstrate that AI-driven outcomes meet existing regulatory expectations—particularly around fairness, transparency, and consumer protection.
+Key finding: while no prescriptive AI rules exist, firms must demonstrate that AI-driven outcomes meet existing regulatory expectations — particularly around fairness, transparency and consumer protection.
 The FCA will "intervene in cases of egregious failures."
+The Mills Review and the SS1/23 supervisory reset are the two stories that move the needle in 2026.

 75%